Angolan President Joe Loureno meets Qin Gang - ExBulletin

 Loureno asked Qin Gang to convey his best wishes to President Xi Jinping and expressed his gratitude for President Xi Jinping’s personal attention and support for the development of Angola-China relations.
 He noted that Angola and China have always enjoyed solidarity and mutual trust, with good cooperation dynamics.
 Many major historical projects supported by China, including airports, hydroelectric power stations, roads and ports, have progressed smoothly in Angola, playing an indispensable role in post-war reconstruction and the economic and social development of Angola.
 Angola.
 Chinese companies have made positive contributions to improving infrastructure and people’s livelihoods in Angola.
 Angola hopes to further deepen its cooperation with China and welcomes more Chinese investment in Angola.

-Loureno stressed that Angola and China share similar policies and ideas, and that Angola firmly pursues the one-China policy and will continue to work with China to uphold the principle of non-interference in internal affairs and safeguarding international equity and justice.
+Loureno stressed that Angola and China share similar policies and ideas, and that Angola firmly pursues the one-China policy and will continue to work with China to uphold the principle of non-interference. in domestic affairs and safeguard international fairness and justice.

 Qin Gang said China appreciates Angola’s active mediation on sensitive regional issues and supports Angola to play a greater role in international and regional affairs.
 China stands ready to strengthen coordination between the two sides in multilateral affairs, jointly uphold genuine multilateralism, safeguard the legitimate rights and interests of developing countries, and work together to build a human community with a shared future.